 Now knowns as Repression in some countries, Marionette is a thriller and mystery movie story akin to something like The Butterfly Effect.
 It also features a high-powered cast.
 Following a psychologist who treats young troubled kids, Marionette will have you wondering who is really pulling the strings.
 It will also have you asking if Manny can predict the future in this film.
 In the film’s first example of embracing the idea of free will, the story begins at the top of a very high structure.
 A man screams to the skies.
 He takes a match and lights himself on fire in an attempt to not be overtaken by something he feels is controlling him.

 Marianne has moved to Scotland after an arduous and soul-crushing event.
-We learn about her backstory over the course of the film, only connecting the dots in the final sequence.
-In the meantime, Elbert Van Strien and Ben Hopkins, the writers behind this mystery-laced thriller try to keep you out of the loop.
+We learn about her backstory throughout the film, only connecting the dots in the final sequence.
+In the meantime, Elbert Van Strien and Ben Hopkins are the writers behind this mystery-laced thriller.
+They try to keep you out of the loop.
 Who is Manny and just how much power over one’s future does he really have?
 Is he just an innocent child damaged beyond repair or is there something more to his ominous scribbles and outbursts?

-As Marianne begins to form a new life for herself on the other side of the world, she rides the line between being a professional therapist, and an idea that Manny has put in her head.
+Marianne begins to form a new life for herself on the other side of the world.
+She balances between two identities.
+She is a professional therapist, and she also struggles with an idea that Manny has put in her head.
 While drawing one day, he tells her there is a gun in her drawer.
 Marianne challenges him and tells him there is not one.
 Days later, she checks the drawer and sees a revolver.
-When she asks Manny why he would know such a thing he purports the idea that looking at it, made it real.
+When she asks Manny why he would know such a thing, he explains that seeing it made it real.

 Marionette is the type of story that leads you down one path after the next.
 The dark landscape, the tumultuous weather, flashbacks, and Manny’s increasing anger reminded me of one of those snow globes.
 There isn’t a lot of room to move which forces the spotlight onto exactly what you need to be looking at instead of the confusion created by anything external.